daguilarm/belich-tables/README.md

 </div>
 ```

-The default blade action, includes all the logic for delete items.
+The default blade action, includes all the logic for delete items using a modal.
 But you can create your own in your custom action.

 #### Pagination